-ADD: C-64, OKHLA INDUSTRIAL AREA PHASE-I NEW DELHI 110020 Statement of Changes in Equity for the year ended 31st March 2023 ii.
+Statement of Changes in Equity for the year ended 31st March 2023 Schedules forming part of the financial statements ii.
 Financial Liabilities

 Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, loans and borrowings, payables, as appropriate.